UCSC Rachel Carson College campus life

 • If you are not yet logged into MyUCSC, the petition can also be accessed by going to MyUCSC and navigating to the Student Homepage and selecting the Undergraduate Student eForms tile > Petition for Major/Minor

-3. The Sustainability advisers will then ensure that the minor is entered in AIS and will show up on your record.
-If the minor does not show up on AIS within a few weeks please contact (ssminor@ucsc.edu).
+3. The Sustainability adviser will then ensure that the minor is entered in AIS and will show up on your record.
+If the minor does not show up on AIS within a few weeks please contact (afreiwal@ucsc.edu).

 * The course schedule form is different for students exercising catalogue rights prior to Fall 2017 (Course planner for Pre-2017) and for those enrolling in Fall 2017 or later (Course planner for Fall 2017 or later). *